-I’m currently working as a full-time writer for the excellent How-To Geek, a web site that you should absolutely be reading.
+I’m currently working as a senior editor for the excellent How-To Geek, a web site that you should absolutely be reading.
 We do all kinds of great pieces there on anything tech, but my emphasis is primarily on Microsoft Windows.
-I’ve done some cool articles like:
+I’ve even written some cool articles like:

 - What Is the Microsoft .NET Framework, and Why Is It Installed on My PC?

 - 34 Useful Keyboard Shortcuts for the Windows Command Prompt

 - Why Are There So Many “Microsoft Visual C++ Redistributables” Installed on My PC?